kevbuh/rk3588/README.md

     - Each of the three NPU cores has its own 384 kilobytes of ultra-fast SRAM scratchpad.
     - On-chip buffers let the NPU keep weights, activations, or intermediate results very close to the compute units, minimizing costly off-chip memory traffic.
 - One isolated voltage domain to support DVFS
+- The IP is closely based on NVDLA.
+- RKNPU2 NPU software stack

 ## Documents